Cursus honorum: Military service

 Prior to entering political life and the cursus honorum, a young man of senatorial rank was expected to serve around ten years of military duty.
-The years of service were intended to be mandatory in order to qualify for political office, but in practice, the rule was not always rigidly applied.
+The years of service were intended to be mandatory in order to qualify for political office.

-The aspiring politician would serve in the Roman cavalry (the equites) or in the staff of a general who was a relative or a friend of the family.
 Advancement and honors would improve his political prospects, and a successful military career might culminate in the office of military tribune, to which 24 men were elected by the Tribal Assembly each year.
-The rank of military tribune is sometimes described as the first office of the cursus honorum, but it was not recognized as such in Roman law and did not carry automatic admittance to the Senate.
+The rank of military tribune is sometimes described as the first office of the cursus honorum.

 Quaestor

 The first official post was that of quaestor.
-Candidates had to be at least 30 years old.
-However, following the reforms of Lucius Cornelius Sulla, men of patrician rank could subtract two years from this and other minimum age requirements.

-Twenty quaestors served in the financial administration at Rome or as second-in-command to a governor in the provinces.
+Ever since the reforms of Sulla, candidates had to be at least 30 years old to hold the office.
+From the time of Augustus onwards, twenty quaestors served in the financial administration at Rome or as second-in-command to a governor in the provinces.
 They could also serve as the paymaster for a legion.
-A young man who obtained this job was expected to become a very important official.
-An additional task of all quaestors was the supervision of public games.
-As a quaestor, an official was allowed to wear the toga praetexta, but was not escorted by lictors, nor did he possess imperium.